hhubbell/csvutils/polytab/adapters/README.md

         """
         Prefix each row with a number
         """
-        for i, row in enumerate(self.rows):
+        for i, row in enumerate(self.data):
             fileobj.write(str(i) + ' ' + ' '.join(row) + '\n')

 ```